LarsDenBakker/web-test-runner/README.md

 There is a good default implementation which doesn't require any configuration.

-## Usage

-> WTR is currently only published as an es module.
-You need to use node v13 or higher, or v12 with the `--experimental-modules` flag.

 ### Installation

 See [wtr-example](https://github.com/LarsDenBakker/wtr-example) for an example of how WTR can be used.